peterkappus/twix/README.md

-twix
+Twix
 ====

 Get tweets from Twitter which match keywords.
-Single function "get_pic(query)" returns a hash with a URL and a twitter object (using the twitter gem)
+Single function "get_pic(query)" returns a hash with a URL and a twitter object (using the twitter gem).

-Installation:
+##Installation:

 	%> bundle install

-Usage:
+##Usage:

 	require './twix.rb'
 	pic = Twix.get_pic("awesome")